cweiske/phorkie/README.rst

 - search across pastes: description, file names and file content

   - options: quoting, logical and, or, not, partial words
+- webhook support - get notified when pastes are created, edited or deleted

 ============